Hoopla Impro

 Hoopla Impro is an improvised comedy and drama company that was founded in January 2006 by Steve Roe and Edgar Fernando.
 Originally based in Balham southwest London, its shows moved to The Miller in London Bridge in 2010 and is the first and longest running improv theatre in the UK.

 During that time it has grown to become the UK's biggest improvisation training school, teaching thousands of people every year at venues around London.
 It has collaborated with Google, Facebook, Apple, ITV and Imperial College, and the company has been recommended by Time Out, The Evening Standard and The Daily Telegraph.

 In 2017 the company refurbished the Hoopla Improv Theatre, becoming a permanent venue above The Miller.
 The venue launched in October with a 50-hour improvathon, featuring over 200 improvisers from across the UK.

 The Miller pub in London Bridge, Hoopla's main venue for shows.

 Annual Hoopla Improv Marathon

 Hoopla runs an annual non-stop show for 29 hours every September, starting from 7pm on the Friday through to midnight on Saturday.
 It includes over 200 performers - many of whom are present throughout - and over 50 shows.

 Hoopla's UK & Ireland Improv Festival

-In 2019 Hoopla launched a Improv Festival in London, bringing together improvised comedy acts from around the United Kingdom and Ireland.
+In 2019 Hoopla launched an Improv Festival in London, bringing together improvised comedy acts from around the United Kingdom and Ireland.
 Among the performances were The Actor's Nightmare, Music Box and The Committee.

+Hoopla's 20th Anniversary Festival

+Hoopla celebrated its 20th anniversary in the Spring of 2026 with a massive festival featuring groups showcasing the past, present, and future of Hoopla.
+The festival featured groups that performed early on at Hoopla and went on to perform on The West End, TV & Radio.
+This includes: Showstopper!
+The Improvised Musical, Austentatious, Abandoman and Mischief Theatre (who later went on to do The Play That Goes Wrong) plus members of the Comedy Store Players.